Handbook of Research on Learner-Centered Approaches to Teaching in an Age of Transformational Change

 Editor/Author Biographies

-Billi L. Bromer is a Professor of Education at Brenau University in Gainesville, Georgia.
-She teaches a range of undergraduate and graduate courses in the university's online educator preparation program.
-She is a member of multiple professional organizations related to education and child development.
-She has presented numerous papers at state, national and international educational conferences on a variety of topics related to child development, educator preparation, and higher education.
-She has also authored multiple book chapters and recently co-edited the Handbook of Research on Learner-centered Practices in an Age of Transformational Change.
-Dr. Bromer’s research interests include social-emotional learning, generational differences in higher education teaching and learning, social presence in online learning, and the importance of a liberal arts education.
+Billi L. Bromer , is a retired Professor of Education having been at Brenau University in Gainesville, Georgia for 18 years.
+She taught a range of undergraduate and graduate courses in Brenau’s online educator preparation program.
+She has presented numerous papers at state, national and international educational conferences and has authored multiple chapters on a variety of topics related to educator preparation, online teaching, and issues related to PK-6 education.
+She is especially interested in social-emotional development and the importance of the social elements of online learning for students of all ages.

 Caroline M. Crawford, Ed.D, is a Professor of Instructional Design and Technology at the University of Houston-Clear Lake in Houston, Texas, United States of America.
 She earned her doctoral degree from the University of Houston in Houston, Texas, United States of America, in 1998, with specialization areas in Instructional Technology and Curriculum Theory, and began her tenure at the University of Houston-Clear Lake (UHCL) the same year.
 At this point in Dr. Crawford's professional career, her main areas of interest focus upon communities of learning and the appropriate and successful integration of technologies into the learning environment; the learning environment may be envisioned as face-to-face, blended and online (virtual or text-driven) environments, as well as microlearning and micro-assist deliverables.
 Dr. Crawford may be contacted through her e-mail address, crawford@uhcl.edu.